Zamia: Reproduction

 Zamia sporophylls are born in vertical rows in cones, and the megasporophyll apices are faceted or flattened, not spinose.
 The fleshy seeds are subglobular to oblong or ellipsoidal, and are red, orange, yellow or rarely white.
 The endosperm is haploid, derived from the female gametophyte.
 The embryo is straight, with two cotyledons that are usually united at the tips and a very long, spirally twisted suspensor.
 The sperm of members from the genus are large, as is typical of cycads, and Z. roezlii is an example; its sperm are approximately 0.4 mm long and can be seen by the unaided eye.

+Seed-dispersal in Zamia is poorly documented for most species, but there are reports of birds and/or small to medium-sized mammals dispersing the seeds of a few Zamia species.

+Pollination by insects

 It was long believed that Zamia plants, like all cycads, relied completely on wind pollination.
 In the 1980s it was discovered that at least some Zamia species were pollinated by beetles of the Pharaxonotha and Rhopalotria genera.
 Further studies have found that pollination by beetles is widespread in Zamia and other cycads.

-Seed-dispersal in Zamia is poorly documented for most species, but there are reports of birds and/or small to medium-sized mammals dispersing the seeds of a few Zamia species.
+Fossils are now understood to indicate that cycads and beetles have been associated since the early Jurassic, about 200 million years ago.

+Pollen occurs in sticky clumps in the male cones.
+The clumps are broken up when Pharaxonotha beetles feed on them, scattering pollen grains throughout the interiors of the cone.
+Both Pharaxonotha and Rhopalotria adults, if present, become covered with pollen grains and then move to a female cone.
+As the beetles crawl around in female cones, a droplet at the tip of each micropyle (an opening into the ovule which will produce a seed) can capture a pollen grain as a beetle crawls past.